Windore/mtc/README.md

 #### Sync

 Using sync requires a bit setting up to do.
 The app expects a config file located in the mtc directory in the user's config directory.
-For example for linux this config file is `~/.config/mtc/sync.json`.
+For example in Linux this config file is `~/.config/mtc/sync.json`.
 The app will not create a config file on its own.
 Example of a config file:

 `sync.json`: